Lee Roy Jordan: Legacy

 He became the franchise's all-time leader in solo tackles (743) in his 14 seasons with the Cowboys.
 He was a two-time All-Pro and a five-time Pro Bowler.
 He also helped the Cowboys to three Super Bowls and five NFC Championship games.
 Jordan was an able defender against the run and pass, and had a penchant for recovering loose footballs.
 He remains tied for second in club history with 18 career fumble recoveries.

-More than 25 years after his retirement, Jordan still ranks second in Cowboys' history in career solo tackles with 743, second in career assisted tackles with 493, second in combined total tackles with 1,236 and first with 154 consecutive starts.
-He also holds the third and fourth highest totals of solo tackles in a single season with 100 in 1975 and 97 in 1968.
+Jordan still ranks second in Cowboys' history in career solo tackles with 743, second in career assisted tackles with 493, second in combined total tackles with 1,236, and second with 154 consecutive starts (behind Jason Witten).
+He also holds the third- and fourth-highest totals of solo tackles in a single season with 100 in 1975 and 97 in 1968.
 In his 14 NFL seasons, he intercepted 32 passes (seventh in club history), returning them for 472 yards and three touchdowns.

-He was selected to Cowboys Silver Season All-Time Team.
-In 1988, he was among fifteen finalists for induction into the Pro Football Hall of Fame but did not make the cut (among those finalists, him and Lou Rymkus are the only ones who did not eventually become elected into the Hall).
+In 1988, he was among 15 finalists for induction into the Pro Football Hall of Fame, but did not make the cut (among those finalists, Lou Rymkus and he are the only ones who did not eventually become elected into the Hall).
 In 1989, he became the seventh member of the Dallas Cowboys Ring of Honor.
 He was the first member inducted by Jerry Jones.